 Extended Client Type

-Above are standard client types defined in the specification and we have added another two client types to control which client can issue resource owner password credentials grant request or customized grant types and which client will receive by-reference tokens or by-value tokens.
+Above are standard client types defined in the specification.
+We have added another two client types to control which client can issue resource owner password credentials’ grant requests or customized grant types, and which client will receive by-reference tokens or by-value tokens.

-These clients are marked as trusted and they are the only clients that can issue resource owner password credentials grant type.
-For API management team, please make sure that trusted client is also confidential and the client and resource must be deployed and managed by the same organization as this flow is not as secure as authorization code and client credentials flows.
+These clients are marked as trusted and they are the only clients that can issue the resource owner password credentials grant type.
+For the API management team, please make sure that trusted clients are also confidential.
+The client and resource must be deployed and managed by the same organization as this flow is not as secure as authorization code and client credentials flows.

-When using customized grant types, the client must be marked as trusted as these grant type normally makes a lot assumptions and might not be working at the same security level as authorization code and client credentials grant types.
+When using customized grant types, the client must be marked as trusted as these grant types normally make a lot of assumptions and might not be working at the same security level as authorization code and client credentials grant types.